 In environmental permitting, the most valuable map isn’t always the one showing where a species lives, it’s the one showing where it could live.
 For energy developers, infrastructure planners, and land managers in the West, identifying potentially suitable habitat for Threatened and Endangered (T&E) species is a critical first step.
 It is the difference between a streamlined categorical exclusion and a multi-year Environmental Impact Statement.

 At Grouse Mountain Environmental Consultants, we specialize in T&E Habitat Assessments and Mapping.
-We combine advanced spatial modeling with “boots-on-the-ground” field validation to provide a clear, defensible roadmap of your project’s biological risks.
+We combine desktop analyses with “boots-on-the-ground” field validation to provide a clear, defensible roadmap of your project’s biological risks.

 The Predictive Power of Species Distribution Models

-In the vast expanses of Wyoming and the surrounding states, surveying every acre is often logistically impossible.
-We use Species Distribution Modeling (SDM) to narrow the search:
+In Wyoming, New Mexico, and the surrounding states, surveying every acre is often logistically impossible.
+We use GIS-based Habitat Analyses to narrow the search:

 -

-Spatial Analysis Tools: We utilize high-resolution Geographic Information Systems (GIS) to layer environmental variables like soil type, elevation, aspect, and distance to water.
+Spatial Analysis Tools: We utilize high-resolution satellite imagery and Geographic Information Systems (GIS) to layer environmental variables like soil type, elevation, aspect, and distance to water.

 -

-Habitat Probability Mapping: By analyzing these factors, we create “heat maps” that rank your project area’s suitability for specific species, from the Ute ladies’-tresses orchid in riparian zones to the black-footed ferret in prairie dog complexes.
+Habitat Probability Mapping: By analyzing these factors, we create maps of potentially suitable habitats for specific species of interest, such as the Ute ladies’-tresses orchid in riparian zones.

 -

-Early Siting Support: Our models allow your engineers to “design around” high-probability habitat during the initial planning phase, potentially bypassing the need for intensive presence/absence surveys later.
+Early Siting Support: Our planning maps allow your developers to design around high-probability habitat during the initial planning phase, potentially bypassing the need for intensive presence/absence surveys later.

 Ground-Truthing: Field-Based Habitat Evaluations

-A digital model is a powerful guide, but the U.S. Fish and Wildlife Service (USFWS) requires physical verification.
-Our biologists take the office data into the field to confirm the reality of the landscape:
+A digital model is a powerful guide, but often times ground-verification is needed.
+Our biologists take the desktop data into the field to confirm the reality of the landscape:

 -